 Mount Type

-Inline (between keyboard and monitor): Positions documents directly in your central field of view.
-Most ergonomically optimal — no sideways neck rotation.
-Requires desk space.
+Inline (between keyboard and monitor): Positions documents in your central field of view, directly in front of you at screen height.
+Most ergonomically sound for sustained use — no side-to-side neck rotation.
+Requires desk depth between keyboard and monitor.

 Monitor side-clip: Clips to the edge of your flat panel monitor.
 Uses zero desk space.
-Documents sit slightly off-center, which works fine for occasional reference but requires more neck movement for sustained use.
+Documents sit slightly to one side, which is fine for occasional reference but causes more neck rotation during all-day document work compared to inline placement.

-Adhesive monitor mount: Attaches with adhesive to the top or side of your monitor.
-Most portable and space-efficient.
-Reversibility and hold strength depend on the adhesive system.
+Adhesive monitor mount: Attaches to the top or side of your monitor with adhesive.
+Most portable and minimalist option.
+Reversibility depends on the adhesive type — Command Adhesive (3M DH240MB) removes cleanly; standard adhesive (Mount-It MI-9005) carries more risk.

-Desktop easel: Freestanding on the desk beside your monitor.
-No monitor modifications needed.
-Requires desk real estate.
+Desktop easel: Freestanding beside your monitor.
+No modifications to the monitor.
+Requires desk surface but offers the highest sheet capacity for the price.

 Sheet Capacity

-For occasional reference (meeting notes, a checklist, a few pages): 20-35 sheets is enough.
+For occasional reference — a checklist, a page of notes, short instructions: 20-35 sheets is enough.

-For sustained document work (reading through reports, typing from a long manuscript, data entry): look for 100+ sheets with a line guide.
+For sustained document work — typing from a manuscript, data entry from printed forms, reading through lengthy reports: look for 100+ sheets with a line guide so you can track your position without losing your place every time you look up.

 Line Guides

-A line guide is a horizontal bar or magnetic strip that you move down the page to mark your current line.
-If you switch between screen and document frequently, a line guide eliminates the time lost finding your place.
-The Fellowes Pro Series magnetic line guide is the best implementation here — it moves smoothly and holds position.
+A line guide is a horizontal bar or magnetic strip you move down the page as you work.
+For anyone who frequently switches between screen and document, it eliminates the seconds lost re-finding your place each time.
+For sustained typing-from-paper work, this matters more than most people expect.
+The Fellowes Pro Series magnetic line guide is the best implementation here — smooth to move, holds position, doesn’t require fiddling.

 Budget Expectations

-• Under $20: Basic plastic desktop stand or adhesive monitor clip.
-Gets the job done for occasional use.
+• Under $20: Basic desktop easel or adhesive monitor clip.
+Fine for occasional use.

 FAQ